Who are we?

 We may store the data we collect from you outside the UK, or transfer it to organisations outside the UK.
 When we do this, we make sure that your data is protected and that:

-• the Information Commissioner (ICO) has deemed the country or organisation to provide an adequate level of protection for personal data; or
+the UK Government has deemed the country or organisation to provide an adequate level of protection for personal data

 How to make a complaint